 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

-There have been no changes to this practice in 2012.
+There have been no changes to this section in 2013.

-Assessment of Qualifications (8 / 13)-
+Assessment of Qualifications (8 / 13)

 This category covers your processes for assessing all qualifications, such as academic credentials, competencies, language ability or practical experience.